pohlm01/master-thesis/4_comparison.typ

 Consequently, even though X.509 certificates require fewer authentication-related bytes if they completely rely on the size-efficient @ecdsa algorithm, the inclusion of additional attributes and inefficient encoding result in @mtc:pl being smaller in practice, not only for @pq algorithms but also for classical algorithms.

 == Update Mechanism Considerations <sec:update_size>
-As with many optimizations, one does not get the results from @sec:certificate_size without a trade.
+As with many optimizations, one does not get the results from @sec:certificate_size without a trade-off.
 The @mtc architecture requires the @rp to regularly update the tree heads it trusts, as shown in Step 5 of @fig:mtc_overview.
 To pull the updates, the @rp regularly requires a connection to the Transparency Service.